Wallsend, New South Wales: Modern day Wallsend

 Today Wallsend has outgrown the historic main street and received investment and expansion from local business and national companies.
-The main street of Wallsend has also experienced a changing face of business with new restaurants and real estate agencies, as well as home building companies occupying previous local businesses that have migrated to the larger Wallsend Village shopping centre (formerly owned by Stockland).
+The main street of Wallsend has also experienced new restaurants and real estate agencies, as well as home building companies occupying previous local businesses that have migrated to the larger Wallsend Village shopping centre (formerly owned by Stockland).

+The Wallsend Library, a branch of Newcastle Libraries, was originally opened in 1948.
+The new, much larger, library building was opened in 2006.

 Education

 Plattsburg Public School is a government co-educational school located on Ranclaud Street.

 There is another co-educational government primary school called Wallsend Public School located on 26 Martindale Street.

 There is also a Catholic co-educational primary school called St Patrick's Primary School located on Macquarie Street.

 Callaghan College Wallsend Campus is a Years 7–10 co-educational government high school located on Macquarie Street.